 put as much information as possible on the front page including multiple blog posts

 I spent even more hours, trying to make my site as productive and clear as possible.

 Here I added the call to action, "subscribe," in my header.

 I also added informative and beautifully designed downloads, which I called lovegraphics.

-And some quick buttons.
-So that it would easier to navigate the site.
+And some quick buttons, so that it would be easier to navigate the site.

 I added "set goals" to the call-to-action in our header

 I added quick buttons, so visitors could call/email from the front page